vatpac-technology/sops/docs/enroute/Melbourne Centre/PIY.md

 GVE is responsible for assigning and issuing STAR clearance to Jet aircraft inbound to Perth via `JULIM` and `SAPKO`.
 See [Perth Runway Modes](#perth-runway-modes) for runway assignment.

 ### Hyden (HYD)
-HYD is responsible for assigning and issuing STAR clearance to Jet aircraft inbound to Perth via `BEVLY`, `DAYLR` and `GRENE`.
+HYD is responsible for assigning and issuing STAR clearance to Jet aircraft inbound to Perth via `KABLI`, `DAYLR` and `GRENE`.
 See [Perth Runway Modes](#perth-runway-modes) for runway assignment.

 ### Cross (CRS) / Geraldton (GEL)
 Just keeping them separated!